monisun/yowl/README.md

 ## Yowl

-Yowl is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).
+Yowl is like Yelp.
+Search for local venues using filters, text search, or map locator.

 Time spent: `20`